Abhishek-Govula/google-web-speech-angular-directive/README.md

 # google-web-speech-angular-directive

 ## Steps to use the directive
-1. Include this file in your app.
+1. Include this file in your application.
-2. Add the dependency "speech-recognition" into the application.
+2. Add the dependency ***speech-recognition*** into the application.
 3. Use the element <speech-listener></speech-listener> for using the web speech directive.

 ## How to use ?